Reviews You Can Rely On

 Credit: Ben Applebaum-Bauch

 The chairs we tested from Big Agnes have color-coded poles and pole pockets for a quick visual cue during assembly.
-We love that the Helinox models include picture directions printed on the chairs, making your first setup as easy as your fifteenth.
-The REI Trail Stool can barely be easier.
-It just requires a quick twist and your bodyweight on the chair to set it up.
+We love that some of the Helinox models include picture directions printed on the chairs, making your first setup as easy as your fifteenth.
+The REI Trail Stool can barely be more effortless.
+It just requires a quick twist and your body weight on the chair to set it up.

 backpacking chair - the perfect backpacking chair is going to depend on your priorities...